GitTables/gittables.github.io/usage.md

 ## Processing table files

-Each table is stored in a Parquet file which can be easily processed by different data processing libraries like Pandas, Spark, and Pyarrow.
-Each Parquet file consists of the table itself and its metadata.
+Each table is stored in a Parquet file which can be processed by different data processing libraries like Pandas, Spark, and Pyarrow.
+Each Parquet file consists of the table itself and its metadata, consisting of:
+- URL to the original CSV file,
+- License of the associated repository,
+- Table ID,
+- Table dimensions,
+- Data types inferred with Pandas,
+- Column annotations from different annotation methods and ontologies,
+- Table topic annotation derived from column annotations.

 The table and metadata can be extracted using Pyarrow as follows: